 - Your system is guaranteed priority placement in our fall and spring maintenance schedule.
 And you get peace of mind, knowing that you’re giving your system the best care possible to ensure that it runs smoothly and efficiently.

 - We never charge our Comfort Club customers overtime fees if your system should ever require a repair.
 We offer this discount because we value you as a customer.

 - If your heating equipment ever fails suddenly, you become a priority customer.
 Participation in the Comfort Club lets you rest easy, knowing that you won’t be left for days without heat in the middle of a harsh Ohio winter.

 - We offer Comfort Club customers an additional perk discount via a discount for diagnostic services.

-To learn more about the benefits of a planned HVAC maintenance program, contact the northeast Ohio home comfort pros at Stack Heating and Cooling.
+To learn more about the benefits of a planned HVAC maintenance program, contact the northeast Ohio home comfort pros at Stack Heating, Cooling, Plumbing and Electric.
 Find out how you can enhance the investment you make in regular maintenance.